Govern clinical risk across private hospitals, insurers, and the NHS

 The Seven Flows exist to close these gaps.

 Private healthcare is scaling.
-The infrastructure has not kept pace.
+Governance infrastructure has not kept pace.

-The forces reshaping private healthcare (digital access, remote monitoring, network models, consumer expectations) are all multiplying handovers.
+The forces reshaping private healthcare — digital access, remote monitoring, hospital group consolidation, consumer expectations — are all multiplying handovers.
+The CMA Order 2014 mandated transparency through PHIN.
+CQC expects Well-Led evidence across every site.
+But no one governs what happens between organisations.
 Each handover introduces risk unless it is explicitly governed.

 Fragmented patient journeys